 In the school, teachers and teaching assistants monitor children's behaviour very carefully and report any incidents directly to the children's class teacher on the day they occur.
-The incident is recorded in the behaviour log in the staffroom if the behaviour occurs at lunch or playtime or the class communication book if in the classroom.
+If the behaviour is red, the incident is recorded in the behaviour log in the head teacher's office.
 Where the school believes that there may be an underlying reason for a child's repeatedly unacceptable behaviour we will initially discuss this with the child's parents and seek professional guidance from our SENCO (Emily Binding).
 We may also seek advice from the Local Authority Inclusion, Behaviour teams or social services.